 Advertisements of 1915 and 1920 give their address as Gt.
 Tindal St, Ladywood, Birmingham.
-Later they are believed to have moved to Smethwick, Staffordshire (now West Midlands)
+Later they moved to Smethwick, Staffordshire (now West Midlands)

 1912 By now they were using 3½ hp and water-cooled 4¼ hp Precision engines and a 3½ hp JAP for the TT model.
 The motorcycles were fitted with two-speed Bowden gear, Saxon forks, oil tank mounted on the saddle tube, and fully enclosed chain final-drive.

 1920 Advertised Model A 2½ hp 2 stroke, Model B 2½ hp 2 stroke 2 speed, Model B II with a Sturmey-Archer 2 speed, Model C 2½ hp with three speed box and sidecarette (105 pounds), Model D Ladies 2½ hp 2 speed.

 The company moved to Smethwick, West Midlands, but only had one model.
 This was fitted with a 269cc Villiers engine, either with direct-belt drive or two speeds and chain-cum-belt drive.